RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

- Beside the cross-domain library specific you can now use the same OData syntax that you would use locally e.g. here  `/web?$expand=CurrentUser` is used to retrieve `HostWeb` data and at the same time CurrentUser information.
+ Beside the cross-domain library specific you can now use the same OData syntax that you would use locally e.g. here  `/web?$expand=CurrentUser` is used to retrieve web and at the same time CurrentUser information.

 Goal 3: There's more than one way to accomplish that, but to be close to the origal version let's wrap our code in an Immediately-Invoked Function Expression [IIFE], which you might know as self-executing anonymous function as well.